^

 • IPL (Intense Pulsed Light) or DPC (Dynamic Pulse Control) – a source of intense pulsed light;

-Harmfulness of photorejuvenation
+The harm of photorejuvenation

 The rejuvenation program includes three stages:

-Ipl photorejuvenation
+IPL photorejuvenation

-Basic rules before treatment:
+Basic rules before starting treatment:

 Elos photorejuvenation

-To make the procedure safe without sacrificing the quality of treatment allows Elos photorejuvenation.
-The light pulse is absorbed by the skin with transformation into thermal energy, and the treated zone warms up to the desired temperature.
-The RF wave provides a soft, even heating of the tissue, which causes a decrease in resistance in them.
-Such a soft action stimulates the rejuvenation process: smoothing wrinkles, getting rid of most skin problems, including psoriasis, scars and vitiligo.
+Elos photorejuvenation allows the procedure to be made safe without compromising the quality of treatment.
+The light pulse is absorbed by the skin and transformed into thermal energy, and the treated area is heated to the desired temperature.
+The radiofrequency wave provides soft, uniform heating of the tissue, which causes a decrease in resistance.
+Such a soft action stimulates rejuvenation processes: smoothing wrinkles, getting rid of most skin problems, including psoriasis, scars and vitiligo.

-Elos photorejuvenation advantages:
+Elos photorejuvenation benefits:

 • painlessness;

-• absence of burns;
+• no burns;

-• anesthesia or cooling is not required;
+• no anesthesia or cooling required;

-• there is no peeling;
+• no peeling;

-• healthy skin areas are not affected;
+• healthy areas of skin are not affected;

-• decorative cosmetics can be applied immediately after the session.
+• Decorative cosmetics can be applied immediately after the session.

 Quantum photorejuvenation